 3. Dog Health Insurance in Germany (Hundekrankenversicherung)

-Getting dog health insurance in Germany is optional but can be quite handy on occasions.
+Getting dog health insurance in Germany is optional but can be quite handy on occasion.

 Vaccinations, castrations or sterilisations are not that pricey in Germany.
 However, vet bills can get quite expensive in Germany for bigger treatments.

 Since healthy young dogs may not need any sudden medical treatments, you can also do without dog health insurance altogether.
 However, it is clever to set aside a reserve for emergencies and save up for unplanned medical treatment for your doggo.

 If you really really want to create a safety net, it can be useful to take out surgery cost insurance to get at least part of the expensive surgery costs reimbursed.
 The premiums for such tariffs are lower than the more comprehensive policies.

 I hope all this boring and detailed information does not pipe down your puppy parent instincts.
 These are just small official things that need your attention about once a year.
-After all, your puppy is totally worth the effort, isn’t he?
+After all, your puppy is totally worth the effort, isn’t it?

 Did you buy a dog in Germany?
 How was your experience of dog ownership here?
 Did you ever had to use your dog liability insurance in Germany?
 Tell us in the comments below.